The “Shakti” or “Kundalini”

 The involution of Kundalini or the primordial energy stops here in Muladhara and all the internal progress stops but, the outside activities start to emerge as the Maya weaves the human body as a small child.
 This “body” further develops into an adult and wears out at a certain point in time.

-A human body is comprised of four kinds of sheaths.
+The human body is comprised of four kinds of sheaths.
 They are as follows:

 1) The physical body – Reddish tint